 This tool will offer useful information and overview to a skier who’s on the go and needs to be ready when the conditions are ideal.
 It leverages Powder Magazine’s comprehensive database of product information that has been collected over the years in it’s ongoing annual gear reviews and access to blogs and articles that provides reviews, bringing more traffic and awareness to Powder’s content.

 This hands-on course allowed us to use prototyping to practice the mindsets and methods of human-centered design to produce tangible results quickly.
 We explored methods to prototype products, services, interactions and environments.
 We developed an understanding of the importance of providing our ideas a place to develop, change and iterate while gaining valuable feedback from getting our ideas in the hands of the people we were designing for on the road to concept refinement.

-Better Living Goal: Brainstorming ideas for better living In a community, at work, in school and at home.
-Choosing one of the products proposed from our wall of ideas, creating a paper prototype and synthesizing feedback
+Better Living Goal: Better living In a community, at work, in school and at home.
+Choosing one of goals proposed from our wall of ideas, creating a paper prototype and synthesizing feedback

 Brainstorming of ideas were developed and sketched on Post-It notes in short time.
 Concepts such as recycling bins that rewarded using them with a small payment, 24 hour libraries, quiet rooms, in office gym, mandatory financial classes, bully box – report bullying anonymously, ceiling air filters, etc. were all quickly sketched on small Post-It notes.

 1. Freshness indicator Goal: A product picked from our wall of concepts was a food freshness indicator.
 Prototyping: Chosen from our wall of ideas, we set out into teams to create a prototype of a container that would give the user a visual indication of the freshness of the food within it.